 We looked on Couchsurfing recently for options for a two-day midterm break stay somewhere in Ireland, and Bert from the Netherlands got back to us.
 He lives just outside Abbeyfeale, in the county of Kerry, or ‘The Kingdom’ as they like to call it down there, so we thought: why not?
 That was far enough away to make it worthwhile going for the Sunday and bank holiday Monday, and there’d be plenty of things to see en route, so we accepted, and he confirmed, and that was that.
 We were going to stay in Bert’s cottage just over the Kerry border with Limerick, barely a stone’s throw from the river Feale.

 Other than a mid-morning coffee at the worryingly-named Racket Hall just outside Roscrea, our first stop on the way down was at King John’s Castle in Limerick.
-We’d heard from Simon and Gina, fellow travel bloggers we met one afternoon in Killiney Castle for a pint and a chat shortly after we arrived back in Ireland back in August, that the interpretive centre there was worth the visit.
+We’d heard from Simon and Gina, fellow travel bloggers we met one afternoon in Killiney Castle for a pint and a chat shortly after we arrived back in Ireland in August, that the interpretive centre there was worth the visit.
 And so it was, especially as far as the kids were concerned.
-Al and Eoin ran around like pillaging norsemen, up and down ramparts, up and down spiral staircases, all in search of these (sort-of) hidden plaque things they had to make rubbings from on the leaflet given to them at reception – the geniuses who think of these things! – if they wanted to win a multicoloured rubber with King John’s Castle Limerick on it, which of course they did – what are you: nuts?
+Al and Eoin ran around like pillaging norsemen, up and down ramparts, up and down spiral staircases, all in search of these (sort-of) hidden plaque things they had to make rubbings from on the leaflet given to them at reception – the geniuses who think of these things! – if they wanted to win a multicoloured rubber with King John’s Castle Limerick on it, which of course they did – what are you?
+Nuts?
 A raw Shannon wind whipped through King’s Island, which is the nucleus around which the layers of Limerick city have accreted over the past half millennium like a pearl in an oyster.

 A late afternoon stop for a walk in a park full of golden fallen leaves in the postcard pretty town of Adare broke the trip further on down the road.
 We watched the boys play Rugby World Cup with a Munster-red mini-ball got in the castle gift shop at King John’s, then pressed on Bertward, deep into the badlands of Limerick.
 With the light of the day gone, a table was claimed in Mat McCoy’s on the main street of Abbeyfeale, provisioned with Guinness and Tayto, and there we watched the second Rugby World Cup semi-final, between Australia and Argentina, reading The Sunday Times in the intervals between the Ozzie tries.
 As Sunday afternoons go, you’d be hard-pressed to beat it.

 The very last of the day’s driving took us out of Abbeyfeale town, over the Feale itself, and into The Kingdom.
-It was a good trick finding Bert’s cottage up a boreen in the dark, but there it was, the one with the Ciarraí yellow and green flying outside.
+It was a good trick finding Bert’s cottage up a boreen in the dark, but there it was, the one with the Ciarraí (Kerry) yellow and green flying outside.
 The friendly giant Dutchman welcomed us inside to where a fire had been lit and dinner prepared.
-Once again we thought to ourselves how inadequate and misleading the term ‘couchsurfing’ was and how it didn’t at all do the hospitality we received justice.
-Because our ‘couch’ was our own room, and the kids’ their own too, with the added thrill of a bunk bed.
+Once again we thought to ourselves how inadequate and misleading the term ‘couchsurfing’ was and how it didn’t at all do the hospitality we often receive justice.
+Our ‘couch’ was our own room, and the kids’ their own too, with the added thrill of a bunk bed.
 We even had our own private bathroom and shower.
 Of course we already realised we wouldn’t all be curled up on a settee with dog hair and biscuit crumbs, having checked out Bert’s profile on Couchsurfing.com.
 Still and all though, like, each time you get welcomed into someone’s home like that and shown your own cosy quarters, your heart sings.
 Bert, from Helmond, near Eindhoven, sat us down and fed us overcast food – mashed potato and meatballs, and was liberal in his application of olives and red wine to the situation.

 So what brought Bert from the Helmond to Abbeyfeale?
 Well, years ago he came out here for a holiday with his wife.
 They both loved it, but she in particular felt that in Ireland she’d ‘come home’.
 When it was time to leave she was in tears.
 A plan to find a place to buy in Ireland was born back in Holland.
 “In the first year we came out twice; the second year, three times, the third year four times.” he told us.
 “And by the time I finally found a place, I came out alone.”
 It didn’t sound like it was the first time he’d told that story, he told it so neatly, and we didn’t press for details.